Ethiopia: Fear Tigray conflict could trigger all-out war | DW | 20.07.2021

 More regional militias have pledged to march into Tigray.
-Some fear this could send Ethiopia into a spiral of ethnic violence.
-Others see the move as sign of Ethiopian unity.
+Some fear that this could send Ethiopia into a spiral of ethnic violence.
+Others see the move as a sign of Ethiopian unity.

 Amhara militia groups, seen here in November 2020, are being joined in Tigray by other regional militias